realabdulkhaliq/Google-IT-Automation-with-Python/Using-Python-to-Interact-with-the-Operating-System/Module6/Redirections_Pipes_Signals.md

 ps e: shows the environment for the processes listed

 kill PID: sends the SIGTERM signal to the process identified by PID

+fg: causes a job that was stopped or in the background to return to the foreground

+bg: causes a job that was stopped to go to the background